Tren de Gran Canaria: History

-As of 2022, it's still unknown if the construction of the line will ever begin.
+Between 2009 and 2023, the Spanish Ministry of Development and the Cabildo spent €32 million on preparatory work for the new railway line.

+In 2024, the Cabildo announced that it had decided to prioritize the construction of the section between Aeropuerto and Vecindario.
+This first phase will cost €390 million and will include train depots and workshops (in Vecindario), as well as a wind farm to generate energy for the trains.
+It is expected that €190 million will be provided by the Connecting Europe Facility, with the remaining €200 million coming from state and local governments.
+In June 2024, it was announced that the local government hopes that construction of the train will begin before the end of 2027.

 Route

 The planned 57 km railway line would run between Las Palmas in the north and Meloneras in the south of the island.
 The line is planned to have 11 stations, including an underground station at Gran Canaria Airport.
 Much of the line is planned to run in tunnels, with the section in the capital running entirely underground as far as the suburb of Jinámar.

 According to plans published by the Cabildo, stations are planned in Santa Catalina Park, San Telmo Park, the island Hospital, Jinámar, Telde, Gran Canaria Airport, Carrizal, Arinaga, Vecindario, Playa del Inglés and Meloneras.
 An additional station at Juan Grande has been proposed by the mayor of San Bartolome de Tirajana.
 Journey times between Las Palmas and Meloneras would be 25–30 minutes.

 Rolling stock

 The trains that will to operate on the Gran Canaria railway are planned to be a hybrid of a commuter train and a high speed train.
 Initially, ten 100 m units of five carriages will operate on the line with a maximum speed of 160 km/h, each capable of carrying 500 passengers.
 Eventually, 13 units will operate on the line.

 In 2009, a full-scale mockup of the proposed Gran Canaria train was put on public display in San Telmo park, Las Palmas.